Cominform: Fourth meeting

 Lastly, the fourth meeting was held in Hungary on 27 November 1949.
 Two reports were presented, which led to three resolutions.
-The Soviet delegate, Suslov, announced a report "on the Defence of Peace and the fight against warmongers", which urged the people of the Western countries to hinder any imperialist measures which were taken by the governments of said countries against the Eastern Block.
+The Soviet delegate, Suslov, announced a report "on the Defence of Peace and the fight against warmongers", which urged the people of the Western countries to hinder any imperialist measures which were taken by the governments of said countries against the Eastern Bloc.
 Furthermore, Togliatti presented a report about the Working class and the tasks of the Communist and Workers parties.
 This resolution pinpointed the "particular attention which should be devoted to the mass of Catholic workers".
 Finally, the Romanian delegate, Gheorghiu-Dej, concluded that, as Tito's establishment had not been dealt with, it was the duty of the communist parties to strengthen the fight against it by making more noticeable the net of economic and diplomatic pressure and by urging Tito's opposition within Yugoslavia to start secret activity.